DistLab/GettingandCleaningDataProject/README.md

 Step3: Copy my code into your own  run_analysis.R script

-Step4: Source the run_analysis.R script generated in Step3,you will get the final result.
+Step4: Source and run the run_analysis.R script generated in Step3,you will get the final result.